Gen.G, Kentucky to put on 64-player NBA 2K20 event

 Anyone who is at least 13 years old, has a PS4 and owns NBA 2K20 will be able register to compete in the tournament, which will be broadcast on the university's Twitch channel.
 Of the people who register, 64 will be randomly selected on Monday to compete in the tournament.

-The Round of 64 will take place April 10-11, the Round of 32 on April 13 and the Sweet Sixteen and Elite Eight on April 14.
-The Final Four and championship will be on April 15.
+The Round of 64 will take place April 10, the Round of 32 on April 11 and the Sweet Sixteen and Elite Eight on April 13.
+The Final Four and championship will be on April 14.
+Games will begin at 5 p.m.
+ET on each day.

 More: Nets' Durant leads field of 16 NBA players in upcoming 2K20 tournament on ESPN | Gaming sims fill the void with sports on hiatus